docker-library/docs/ruby/README.md

 ### Generate a `Gemfile.lock`

-The `onbuid` tag expects a `Gemfile.lock` in your app directory.
+The `onbuild` tag expects a `Gemfile.lock` in your app directory.
 This `docker run` will help you generate one.
 Run it in the root of your app, next to the `Gemfile`:

 	docker run --rm -v "$PWD":/usr/src/app -w /usr/src/app ruby:2.1 bundle install